muratk5n/thirdwave/en/README.md

 ---

-Certain MSM narrative is "if interest rates fall, spending increases, because people borrow to spend".
+Certain MSM narrative is "if interest rates fall, spending decreases, because people borrow to spend".
 That is not the primary driver of price levels.
 The major transmission mechanism (though crude) is through businesses borrowing and expanding less, wages and spending